 BIOGRAPHY

-Dr. Jackie Ogega is a Kenyan American storyteller, social scientist, and gender and social inclusion advocate
+Dr. Jackie Ogega is a world class leader, storyteller, social scientist, and advocate

-A survivor of Gender-Based Violence, Dr. Jackie Ogega actively leads efforts to eliminate it.
-She has travelled to over 50 countries, where she has facilitated training, shared her story, conducted field research, provided technical assistance, been a key-note speaker, served as a mentor, documented promising practices, conducted gender and social analyses, or monitored projects for impact.
-She is an expert speaker, trainer, and mentor.
-She has taught the religion and foreign policy course to US government foreign service officers in Washington DC.
-She has served as a mentor with USAID gender and inclusion training and Mastercard's young leaders program.
+A survivor of violence and poverty, Dr. Jackie Ogega actively leads efforts to eliminate violence and end poverty.
+She has travelled to over 55 countries, where she has facilitated training, shared her story, conducted research, provided technical assistance, given key-note speeches, documented promising practices, carried out assessments and analyses, or monitored projects for impact.
+She is a thoughtful and inspiring leader, speaker, trainer, mentor, and coach.